th2-net/th2-infra-operator/README.md

     # read permission on resources

     write: pattern
-    # writ permission on resources
+    # write permission on resources

 ```